iflinda/NW-Plus-Extension/README.md

 -   Extension: https://github.com/iflinda/nwPlusExtension

 ## Important Acknowledgements
-Please note that this web extension starter repository was created via the starter template available at: https://github.com/BCIT-DDC/web-extension-ts-starter created by Jamie Samuel (https://github.com/jsam07).
+Please note that this web extension was created via the starter template available at: https://github.com/BCIT-DDC/web-extension-ts-starter created by Jamie Samuel (https://github.com/jsam07).
 No existing logic was used to create this extension.

 ## Instructions